-Lever knitting (aka the Irish cottage style or pivot knitting) is a knitting type like English knitting.
+Lever knitting (aka the Irish cottage style/pivot knitting) is a knitting type like English knitting.
+Read on for my guide.
 This was historically used by production knitters.

 Table Of Contents

 - Lever Knitting In The Round

 What Is Lever Knitting?

 Once mastered, lever knitting is a quick knitting method.
 It’s good for speed knitting.
 It saves time because the yarn doesn’t have to travel far to wrap around the needle tip.
 It’s like English knitting, but there are some differences.
 You keep the right needle still, by, believe it or not, sticking it under your arm.

 Or holding the right hand needle like a pencil and using your fingers to tension the yarn.
 Alternatively, use a knitting belt.
 You use longer needles than usual.

 You can do lever knitting on circular needles, but it’s better to learn with straight needles.
 For more on the types of needles, read my article.

 Here’s a great video by Stephanie Pearl McPhee, aka the Yarn Harlot.

 Be mesmorized by the speed at which Stephanie knits!
 Her right hand flicks the working yarn with the needles perpendicular.